EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 You will be allowed to enter a maximum 10 nine hole rounds across the season.

-Par 3 courses whether 9 or 18 holes are also not acceptable, although again they can be submitted as a Match Play score.
+Rounds played on Par 3 courses whether 9 or 18 holes are not accepted, although again they can be submitted as a Match Play score.

 Is it worth me collecting bonus points?